Russia’s Wagner chief says he is pulling his mercenary forces out of Bakhmut

-Russia’s Wagner chief says he is pulling his forces out of Bakhmut over row with Putin’s government
+Russia’s Wagner chief ‘pulling his forces out of Bakhmut’ over weapons row with Putin’s government

-Yevgeny Prigozhin – an ally of President Vladimir Putin – has repeatedly complained of a lack of ammunition for his troops from Moscow
+Yevgeny Prigozhin has repeatedly complained of a lack of ammunition for his troops from Moscow and this announcement may be aimed at forcing defence chiefs to act

 The head of Russia's Wagner mercenary group has said he will be withdrawing his troops from the eastern Ukrainian city of Bakhmut in a row over support from Vladimir Putin’s government.